 Some pharmaceutical wastes are classified as hazardous wastes.
 Others are medical waste disposal, and still others are nonhazardous wastes.

-Hazardous Properties of Pharmaceutical Wastes and Personal Care Products
+Hazardous Properties of Pharmaceutical Wastes

 A discarded pharmaceutical may be identified as a hazardous waste in California if it appears on a regulatory list of hazardous wastes or exhibits one of four hazardous characteristics.

-Ignitability (examples include formulations with more than 24% alcohol, collodion, and oxidizers such as potassium permanganate and silver nitrate),
+Ignitability - Examples include formulations with more than 24% alcohol, collodion, and oxidizers such as potassium permanganate and silver nitrate.

-Pharmaceuticals that are Regulated as Hazardous Waste
+Pharmaceuticals That Are Not Regulated As Hazardous Waste

-In California, the Department of Toxic Substances Control (DTSC) is the agency authorized to regulate pharmaceutical wastes to the extent they are regulated as hazardous waste under the federal Resource Conservation and Recovery Act (RCRA).
+In California, the Department of Toxic Substances Control (DTSC) is the agency authorized to regulate pharmaceutical wastes to the extent that they are regulated as hazardous waste under the federal Resource Conservation and Recovery Act (RCRA).

 Pharmaceuticals that are Regulated as Medical Waste

 Pharmaceutical wastes that meet California’s definition of hazardous waste but not RCRA’s definition, as well as pharmaceutical wastes generated by people who are not regulated under RCRA, are subject to the Medical Waste Management Act (Division 104, Part 14 California Health and Safety Code).
-(However, pharmaceutical waste produced by a household is not regulated as hazardous waste or medical waste.)
+However, pharmaceutical waste produced by a household is not regulated as hazardous waste or medical waste.

 Whether or not a specific generator or activity is regulated under the Medical Waste Management Act may depend on a number of factors.
 If you have questions about how a specific pharmaceutical waste is regulated, or about how to comply with the Medical Waste Management Act, you should contact the California Department of Health Services’ Medical Waste Management Branch.

-Businesses that generate more than 100kg per month of RCRA regulated hazardous waste must manage their RCRA regulated pharmaceutical waste as hazardous waste.
+Businesses that generate more than 100 kg per month of RCRA regulated hazardous waste must manage their RCRA regulated pharmaceutical waste as hazardous waste.
 Generators are responsible for determining whether their waste pharmaceuticals are RCRA hazardous wastes.

 The Florida Department of Environmental Protection working with United States Environmental Protection Agency (U.S. EPA) has developed a list of pharmaceuticals that may meet the definition of RCRA hazardous waste.

-Further the U.S. EPA has issued guidance letters for generators of waste pharmaceuticals such as doctor’s offices, clinics and hospitals utilizing reverse distribution programs for waste pharmaceuticals.
+Further, the U.S. EPA has issued guidance letters for generators of waste pharmaceuticals such as doctor’s offices, clinics and hospitals utilizing reverse distribution programs for waste pharmaceuticals.